-Goals and Objectives Santa Ana College EMP Santiago Canyon College EMP District Services and Operations (DSO) Expand partnerships to optimize educational options and opportunities through innovative services and equitable practices.
+Plan Goals Santa Ana College EMP Goals Santiago Canyon College EMP Goals District Services and Operations (DSO) Plan Goals Expand partnerships to optimize educational options and opportunities through innovative services and equitable practices.
 Build academic and workforce partnerships to provide premium educational and training opportunities for the community.
 Partner with the community to guide the promotion of campus and educational opportunities and services.
-Work collaboratively with internal and external stakeholders to create and expand partnerships, internships, workplace learning, and apprenticeship programs.
 Promote successful programs and pathways to elevate RSCCD's reputation as a leader in regional economic and workforce development to attract students, employers, employees, and community members.